HellgaProkopovich/todolist-FS/README.md

 -   **Todos per user** (each user sees only their own)
 -   **Simple UI** with filters (All / Active / Completed)
 -   **REST API** with Express + Prisma
--   **Frontend** with protected routes and styles built with TailwindCSS
+-   **Frontend** with protected routes, styles built with TailwindCSS, and responsive design

 ## Stack